PROJECT REPORTS FOR MSMEs / START-UPs [INR 25000/- per each Report]

 entrepreneurs dare not launch new businesses or expansion and diversification projects

 of full operation are shown in brackets at the end of project names.
 The project cost represents the

 estimate of total investment required for a full year of operations after commissioning the project.

-The estimates of total investments should not discourage the promoters of SME projects.
+The estimates of total investments should not discourage the promoters of START-UPs.

 The estimates of project cost or total investment should instill a sense of realism in place of an

-otherwise euphoric feeling among the promoters of new projects.
+otherwise euphoric or dumb-founded feeling among the promoters of new projects.

 The promoters can re-schedule the projects in phases or use just-in-time management

 techniques to cut down working capital requirements.
 By restricting working capital to